Dre Campbell Farm

 Cedar oil is a natural repellent for tick nymphs [3].
 It can be used both indoors and outdoors.

-Mix 20 drops of cedar oil in a cup of water.
-Spray it on carpets and areas where ticks are likely to be, such as your backyard, around dog and cat bedding or resting areas, and rugs.
+Spray it on carpets and areas where ticks are likely to be, such as your backyard, around dog bedding, and outdoor resting areas.
+Use caution when applying essential oils around cats.

 You can also use it to mist your clothes, curtains, and other fabrics.